PSOjha/AndroidRoomTodoList/README.md

 # AndroidRoomTodoList

+    This application makes it easy to manage your task list on Android phones & tablets.

 we are going to be creating a ToDo Listing application using the Android Architecture Components.

 #### Why Room